San7o/hive-operator/docs/DESIGN.md

 ## Components

-The application is implemented as a single kubernetes operator and is structured into multiple components that interact with eachother, kubernetes or the operating systems.
+The application is implemented as a single kubernetes operator and is structured into multiple components that interact with each other, kubernetes or the operating systems.

 Those components are: